Make sure fixing new bugs doesn’t negatively impact the functionality of other parts of your digital product.

 Choose between structured or exploratory regression & unit testing

-Leverage regression testing to bring the quality of your applications to the next level!
+Leverage Regression Testing to bring the quality of your digital products to the next level!

 What is Regression Testing?